The-alpha-male/alx-low_level_programming/0x02-functions_nested_loops/README.md

+## 0-putchar.c

+Prints ~_putchar

-0-putchar.c prints ~_putchar
+## 1-alphabet.c prints

-1-alphabet.c prints the alphabet, in lowercase, followed by a new line.
+The alphabet, in lowercase, followed by a new line.

+## 2-print_alphabet_x10.c

-2-print_alphabet_x10.c prints 10 times the alphabet, in lowercase, followed by a new line.
+Prints 10 times the alphabet, in lowercase, followed by a new line.

+## 3-islower.c

-3-islower.c  Writes a function that checks for lowercase character.
+Writes a function that checks for lowercase character.

+## 4-isalpha.c

-4-isalpha.c Writes a function that checks for alphabetic character.
+Writes a function that checks for alphabetic character.

+## 5-sign.c

-5-sign.c Writes a function that prints the sign of a number.
+Writes a function that prints the sign of a number.

+## 6-abs.c

-6-abs.c Writes a function that computes the absolute value of an integer.
+Writes a function that computes the absolute value of an integer.

+## 7-print_last_digit.c

-7-print_last_digit.c Writes a function that prints the last digit of a number.
+Writes a function that prints the last digit of a number.

+## 8-24_hours.c

-8-24_hours.c Writes a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+Writes a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+## 9-times_table.c

-9-times_table.c Writes a function that prints the 9 times table, starting with 0.
+Writes a function that prints the 9 times table, starting with 0.

+## 10-add.c

-10-add.c  function that adds two integers and returns the result.
+function that adds two integers and returns the result.

+## 11-print_to_98.c

-11-print_to_98.c  prints all natural numbers from n to 98, followed by a new line.
+Prints all natural numbers from n to 98, followed by a new line.

+## 100-times_table.c

-100-times_table.c  prints the n times table, starting with 0.
+prints the n times table, starting with 0.

 101-natural.c computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.